mito-ds/mitosheet_helper_config/README.md

 - Click on the Get Support button in the top right hand corner of Mito
 - Make sure that Mito directs you to the email address you configured in the `mitosheet_helper_config` package.

-### Want help?
+# Want help?
 If you ran into any issues during that process, we're more than happy to help.
-Send us an [email](mailto:founders@sagacollab.com) and we'll get you sorted.
+If you have a Mito Enterprise license, you're probably talking to us already, so just shoot us an email, and we'll get you sorted.